Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 Ionizing radiation…elevated, but the sensor wasn’t fuckin’ shrieking at him like he’d expected.
 It wasn’t much worse than a long flight at altitude.

 So, clearly some of the bomb’s heat pulse made it through.
 Obviously not much, but that meant the shields didn’t reflect it all perfectly.
-Which meant---
+Which mean-

 “Chief, we better get over to the shield’s heatsinks.”